boldbetspc/runbotaiwatch/AI_COACHING_FEEDBACK_EXAMPLES.md

 ### **Example Feedback:**

 **With Coach Strategy RAG:**
-> "Sarah, 5.2K in 33:45 - target exceeded!
-Zone 3 efficiency excellent at 55%.
-Consistent pacing - even splits with strong finish at 6:25.
-You followed negative split strategy perfectly.
-Next run: maintain zone discipline.
+> "Sarah, 5.2K done in 33:45 - target exceeded!
+Your Zone 3 efficiency was excellent at 55%.
+Consistent pacing throughout - even splits with a strong finish at 6:25.
+You followed the negative split strategy perfectly.
+Next run: maintain this zone discipline.
 New personal best pace!"

 **Without Coach Strategy RAG (Fallback):**
-> "Sarah, 5.2K in 33:45 - target exceeded!
-Zone 3 efficiency excellent at 55%.
-Consistent pacing - even splits with strong finish at 6:25.
-Execution was spot-on.
-Next run: maintain zone discipline.
+> "Sarah, 5.2K done in 33:45 - target exceeded!
+Your Zone 3 efficiency was excellent at 55%.
+Consistent pacing throughout - even splits with a strong finish at 6:25.
+Next run: maintain this zone discipline.
 New personal best pace!"

 **Key Elements:**
 - ✅ Uses runner's name